imagestream/opuntia-docs/sr1000/hardware.rst

 Samurai Router
 --------------

 The Samurai Router is the top of the line ImageStream Router.
+The Samurai Router is designed to provide reliable high performace layer 3 routing for demanding applications.

 Key features include